ZitaBalint/Fourth-Milestone-Project-Happy-Whale/README.md

 This section Shop all: displayes all products that are avilable from the webiste.

 The shop item by category is actually takes the user to the specific items, which are also linked to the 'shop" page url but in the url also displayes the category name.
+Customer can add items to the cart , with selected sizes and quantities

 #### Gallery Page